slaeryan/slaeryan.github.io/posts/midnighttrain.md

 So it got me thinking of various ways to weaponize this and suddenly I remembered glossing over a report by [ESET](https://www.welivesecurity.com/2019/11/21/deprimon-default-print-monitor-malicious-downloader/) some time back describing an _alleged CIA_ implant(Ironically again!) named **DePriMon** which registered as the default print monitor to achieve persistence on the host(hence the name).

 That was the birth of the **MIDNIGHTTRAIN** framework.
-Over the next two days, I spent time coding it and then a couple of days more for writing this post.
+Over the next two days, I spent time coding it and then a couple of days more for cleaning up and writing this post.

 ## Of NVRAM variables, Print Monitors, Execution Guardrails with DPAPI, Thread Hijacking etc. oh my my!
 For the uninitiated readers, don't be scared of these buzzwords for I can guarantee you that this is absolutely nothing to be scared of and I shall attempt to explain each of these individual components(and the motivation behind it) one by one.